JoecosB/BattleSimulation/README.md

 ## Gamerule
 In this game, Lutalli beats Joecos, Joecos beats Sheldon, Sheldon beats Lutalli.
 No one wants to be killed, so they run;no one wants to get peaceful, so they hunt preys.
 Every time hunter hunts its prey, the prey will turn into the hunter that hunts him.
 When there's only one kind of hunter left, the game ends.

-## InSimulation
+## During Simulation
 When the interface is loaded, press "enter" to start the simulation.
+Press "m" to switch on or off mute mode.

 ## Illustrated Handbook
 ### This is Joecos